Download This Sample

 Sign Me Up

 Rhode Island, officially the State of Rhode Island and Providence Plantations, is a state in the New England region of the United States.
-See the fact file below for more information about Rhode Island or download the comprehensive worksheet pack which can be utilised within the classroom or home environment.
+See the fact file below for more information about Rhode Island or download the comprehensive worksheet pack which can be utilized within the classroom or home environment.

 - Rhode Island is bordered by the states of Connecticut, Massachusetts, and New York while facing the Atlantic Ocean and occupying the New England region.
-Surrounded by major waterways; Narragansett Bay, Rhode Island Sound, Sakonnet River, and Atlantic Ocean.
+Surrounded by major waterways; Narragansett Bay, Rhode Island Sound, Sakonnet River, and the Atlantic Ocean.

 - Today, it is composed of 15 municipalities contributing to the growing economy of the state.
 Which includes, textiles, costume jewelry, toolmaking, nursery stock, vegetables, dairy products, and eggs.